-Unfortunately, over half (54%) of the retail IT and business leaders we spoke to admit they have blind spots in trying to secure their attack surface.
-On average, responding organisations have only an estimated 60% visibility into their total attack surface.
+Unfortunately, over two-thirds (68%) of the IT and business leaders we spoke to admit they have blind spots in trying to secure their attack surface.
+On average, responding telco organisations have only an estimated 60% visibility into their total attack surface-among the lowest of any sector.
 Yet even this is only a best guess.
 The likelihood is that it is even lower.

-Cloud assets are understandably considered to be the area where retail IT teams have the least insight (38%), followed by networks (33%) and end user assets (29%).
+End user assets are considered to be the area where organisations have the least insight (40%), followed by cloud environments (35%) and network assets (25%).
 In the cloud, change is the only constant.
 VMs, containers and other assets appear and disappear with mind-boggling frequency.
 Business users may bypass IT altogether when setting up new digital initiatives.
 And continuous innovation from platform providers means the whole edifice is built on constantly shifting sands.

-Retail organisations operating across borders are also impacted.
-Nearly two-thirds (61%) of respondents claimed that the fact they are global makes managing the attack surface more challenging.
-Yet a quarter (25%) are still mapping their environments manually, and a third (33%) are doing it regionally, which runs the risk of creating information silos.
+Organisations operating across borders are also impacted.
+Almost three-quarters (72%) of telcos claimed that the fact they are global makes managing the attack surface more challenging.
+Yet a quarter (25%) are still mapping their environments manually, and 29% are doing it regionally, which runs the risk of creating information silos.